Chingoski/TriviaQuiz/README.md

             GetStatusOfGame();
         }
 ```
 After the spinning animation of the wheel has ended and the 'CurrentCategory' property is set, we check it's value and depending on that we fetch a Question by random that the user needs to answer.
-This seleceted question is passed onto the 'TriviaAnswerQuestion.cs' from where the user answers it and gets points or loses a live depending on his choice.
-After the game is finished depending on the outcome , win or lose the 'EndMessage.cs' from will open and print the correct outcome.
-After that the user gets redirected to the home section ('TriviaHome.cs') where he can make his decision whether he chooses to play another round or quit the aplication.
+This seleceted question is passed onto the 'TriviaAnswerQuestion.cs' from where the user answers it and gets points or loses a life depending on his choice.
+After the game is finished depending on the outcome , win or lose the 'EndMessage.cs' form will open and print the correct outcome.
+After that the user gets redirected to the home section ('TriviaHome.cs'), where he can make his decision whether he chooses to play another round or quit the application.

 # Instructions
 First of all after the user starts the aplication he will be redirected to this screen.
 [![N|Solid](https://i.imgur.com/Xy0dxQ2.png)]()

 Here the user has 3 options.
-On cliking exit he will exit the apllication.
+On clicking exit he will exit the application.
 The 'Instructions' button will redirect the user to the instructions window if he wishes to learn the rules of the game.
 The user can read all of the game rules and informations on this window.

  [![N|Solid](https://i.imgur.com/tCZPFz5.jpg)]()